centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/other.md

 By default, the checks (checks on a service) are executed at regular intervals following the configuration defined by the user.
-It is possible to interact on the check scheduling pile to change the programming of the checks.
+It is possible to act on the check scheduling pile to change the programming of the checks.

 There are two types of programming: